HousemZ/sap-sales-order-portal/README.md

 ## 5. Setup and Configuration

-To run this project, you will need to configure the connection to your SAP Gateway system.
+To run this project, you will need to configure the connection to your SAP system.

 ## 6. Disclaimer